 SA2 has already agreed that FL client can retrieve ML model from FL server during FL and use the model for further model provisioning as described in clause 6.2C.2.2 of TS 23.288.
 Besides, SA2 has agreed that MTLF may request model from another MTLF based on its local decision or model request from AnLF as described in clause 5.3 of TS23.288 i.e. when one MTLF does not have some specific model or wants to improve a model which needs FL, the MTLF can request a model from another MTLF with FL server capability.

-SA2 understand that model ownership is important in model sharing among different vendors, therefore, it is recommended that SA3 can provide guideline or solutions regarding the scenario of model sharing among MTLFs.
-SA2 would like to be informed if SA3 has any progress on this issue in the future.
+SA2 understand that model ownership is important in model sharing among different vendors, therefore, it is recommended that SA3 can provide guideline or solutions regarding the scenario as mentioned above.
+SA2 would like to be informed if SA3 has any progress or plan on this issue in the future.

 2. Actions: